emirhanapaydin/Aiden/README.md

 mute, unmute system,
 take screenshots,
-add to startup, remove from startup, save applications --> and open them with (open "app name") how are you questions tells jokes schedule closing pause, resume, next, previous music restart music
+add to startup, remove from startup, save applications --> and open them with (open "app name"), how are you questions, tells jokes, schedule closing, pause, resume, next, previous music, restart music.